Neffaris/EVA-DEMO/README.md

 All additional required packages are listed in "requirements.txt"

-If you are using Linux from Debian family you can run "debian_requirements.txt" script to install additional packages
+If you are using Debian Linux you will need to install additional packages.
+You can use the command: "debian_requirements.txt" to install required packages

 To run program use "python3/python main_core.py" command